http4k/www/src/website/content/commercial-terms.md

 (a) use the Licensed Materials for any purpose other than as specifically authorized in Section 1, or in such a manner that would enable any unlicensed person to access the Licensed Materials;
 (b) copy, adapt, modify, reverse engineer, decompile, reassemble or disassemble the Software in whole or in part except to the extent expressly permitted by applicable law;
 (c) make available the Software to third parties, unless such third parties are using or operating the Software solely on behalf of the Customer;
-(d) exceed the number of Hosts specified in the Quote or for which Customer has paid http4k, including but not limited to exceeding the number of concurrent developer licenses when using floating development licenses;
+(d) exceed the number of Seats specified in the applicable Quote or Order, or for which Customer has paid http4k;
 (e) use the Licensed Materials or any other http4k software for timesharing or service bureau purposes or for any purpose other than its and its Affiliates' own internal use;
 (f) use the Licensed Materials in connection with any high risk or strict liability activity (including, without limitation, space travel, firefighting, police operations, power plant operation, military operations, rescue operations, hospital and medical operations or the like);
 (g) use the Licensed Materials or software other than in accordance with this Agreement and in compliance with all applicable laws and regulations (including but not limited to any privacy laws, and laws and regulations concerning intellectual property, consumer and child protection, obscenity or defamation);
-(h) use the Licensed Materials in any manner that (1) is harmful, fraudulent, deceptive, threatening, abusive, harassing, tortious, defamatory, vulgar, obscene, or libelous (including without limitation, accessing any computer, computer system, network, software, or data without authorization, breaching the security of another user or system, and/or attempting to circumvent any Host or User authentication or security process), (2) impersonates any person or entity, including without limitation any employee or representative of http4k, or (3) contains a virus, trojan horse, worm, time bomb, unsolicited bulk, commercial, or "spam" message, or other harmful computer code, file, or program (including without limitation, password guessing programs, decoders, password gatherers, keystroke loggers, cracking tools, packet sniffers, and/or encryption circumvention programs).
+(h) use the Licensed Materials in any manner that (1) is harmful, fraudulent, deceptive, threatening, abusive, harassing, tortious, defamatory, vulgar, obscene, or libelous (including without limitation, accessing any computer, computer system, network, software, or data without authorization, breaching the security of another user or system, and/or attempting to circumvent any host or user authentication or security process), (2) impersonates any person or entity, including without limitation any employee or representative of http4k, or (3) contains a virus, trojan horse, worm, time bomb, unsolicited bulk, commercial, or "spam" message, or other harmful computer code, file, or program (including without limitation, password guessing programs, decoders, password gatherers, keystroke loggers, cracking tools, packet sniffers, and/or encryption circumvention programs).

 2.2 Customer will cooperate with http4k in connection with the performance of this Agreement by making available such personnel and information as may be reasonably required, and taking such other actions as http4k may reasonably request.
 Customer will also cooperate with http4k in establishing a password or other procedures for verifying that only designated employees of Customer have access to any administrative functions of the Licensed Materials.
 Customer shall maintain during the term of this Agreement and through the end of the third year after the date on which the final payment is made under this Agreement, books, records, contracts and accounts relating to the payments due http4k under this Agreement (collectively, the "Customer Records"). http4k may, at its sole expense, upon 30 days' prior written notice to Customer and during Customer's normal business hours and subject to industry-standard confidentiality obligations, hire an independent third party auditor to audit the Customer Records only to verify the amounts payable under this Agreement.
 If an audit reveals underpayment, then Customer shall promptly pay the deficiency to http4k plus late fees pursuant to Section 5. http4k shall bear the cost of an audit unless the audit reveals underpayment by more than 5% for the audited period, in which case Customer shall promptly pay http4k for the reasonable costs of the audit.

-2.3 Customer will be responsible for maintaining the security of Customer's account, passwords (including but not limited to administrative and User passwords and credentials for Hosts) and files, and for all uses of Customer account with or without Customer's knowledge or consent.
+2.3 Customer will be responsible for maintaining the security of Customer's account, passwords (including but not limited to administrative and User passwords and credentials for Developer Workstations) and files, and for all uses of Customer account with or without Customer's knowledge or consent.

 2.4 Customer agrees to implement reasonable controls to ensure that any modifications made under Section 1.1.1 are developed and deployed following secure software development practices, and to maintain appropriate records of all modifications made to the Licensed Materials.